-The vision of the School of Public Health is to be internationally recognized for demonstrating how academic public health can transform lives.
+The vision of the School of Public Health is to attain healthy people in thriving communities.

 Values

 The School of Public Health is guided by the following values:

 - Community Engagement: we are proud of the communities we serve, and recognize the importance of bidirectional participatory activities. - Collaboration: we collaborate with partners who join us in improving the public's health. - Equity: we promote equity and social justice in defining health and eliminating health disparities. - Integrity: we adhere to the highest ethical standards of honesty and fairness and we recognize that integrity and ethical behavior are essential elements of our professions. - Respect: we respect diverse points of view and the cultural heritage and traditions of all people. - Accountability: we hold ourselves accountable to one another, and to the many stakeholders who support the School of Public Health.